sarasazevedo/FEUP_IA/README.md

-# FEUP_IA
+# Artificial Intelligence
-Exercises and Projects of the UC Artificial Intelligence.
-LEIC, Year 3, Semester 2.
+Exercises and Projects of the UC.